 The benefits of a Facebook Group for your business

-If you might not have guessed it yet, there are many different benefits of starting your own Facebook Group.
-And we’re not alone to think that.
+If you might not have guessed it yet, starting your own Facebook Group has many different benefits.
+And we’re not alone in thinking that.
 According to Suzi Nelson, Community Manager for Digital Marketer, in an article on Digital Marketer’s blog, the establishment of a private Facebook Group for their customers has helped the company meet a number of important business goals including:

 - Increasing customer satisfaction

 These goals could only be achieved because, compared to Facebook Pages, Facebook Groups allow you to direct communication with your target audience (existing and not yet existing clients).
 It allows you to interact with them on a platform they are likely checking multiple times throughout the day.
 More and more individuals prefer to communicate through Facebook versus by email or phone (hence also the rise of chatbots).